What is this website?

 I’d like to interview you about your work.

 That’s great.
-Please send me your interview questions via the contact form.
+Please send me your interview questions via email.
 Let me know what magazine, radio station, TV station, publishing company, or newspaper you work for.
-I do not give out my phone number, but I may be willing to zoom with you.
-After the pandemic I would be available for in person interviews.

 Will you submit your work to my project?

 Will you come read at my event?

 It depends.
 If you would like to invite me to feature on zoom or in person (I’m vaccinated!) please review the guidelines on the booking page.

 Can you help me with my….?